HDFGroup/vol-log-based/README.md

     See [doc/compatibility.md](doc/compatibility.md) for a full list of supported and unsupported APIs.
   + All opened objects of a file must be closed before the file is closed.
   + Log-based VOL does not recognize files written by the native VOL.
-    + Similar to NetCDF4, log-based VOL output files are a specific type of HDF5 files with data objects for log-based storage layout.
     + The native VOL can read log-based VOL output files, but not vice-versa.

 ### References